This is your new issue of . . .

 They’ll thank you for it and so will I.

 6. Parting Thoughts.

-organization, sales - the acceptance of what you are offering - are necessary for you to fulfill your mission.
-It is so important that I created a keynote presentation
+topic worthy of your attention.
+It is so important that I created a keynote presentation Turn CHANGE Into DOLLARS!,

 Most of Randall Munson's appearances are private events for companies and organizations.
 Occasionally, there are public venues, open